Sudharshan-07/Linux/Interrupts-Part_2.md

 #### L_2.3: Architecture-Dependent code analysis:

 Interrupt is also a kind of exception mode.
 When the peripheral triggers an interrupt, the processor will switch to a specific exception mode for processing.
-This part of the code is architecture-related; the ARM64 code is located at arch/arm64/kernel/entry.S.
+Taking ARM SoC as an example, this part of the code is architecture-related and the ARM64 code is located at arch/arm64/kernel/entry.S.

 The ARM64 processor has four exception levels: 0~3, EL0 corresponds to user-mode programs, EL1 corresponds to operating system kernel mode, EL2 corresponds to Hypervisor, and EL3 corresponds to Secure Monitor.